How Long Can Mustard Last In The Fridge?

 Tips for Prolonging Freshness

-• Label and Date: If you transfer mustard to a different container, label it with the date you opened it.
-This helps you keep track of how long it has been stored.
+• Label and Date: If you transfer mustard to another container, note the date you opened it so you can track how long it has been stored.

 Properly Discarding Mustard